 How often does the BRT meet?

 The BRT holds annual meetings.
 It also organises occasional web meetings to exchange ideas and information on relevant topics.
-The next annual meeting is scheduled to take place in Brussels in autumn 2021.
-The 2020 annual meeting was a hybrid one, taking place in Tokyo, Paris and online on 5 November 2020 and addressing various topics including:
+The next annual meeting is scheduled to take place in Tokyo in autumn 2022.

 What was the BRT's position on the EU-Japan Economic Partnership Agreement (EPA)?